Obama says Iran to face toughest possible sanctions

 MIDDLE EAST RIFTS

-Saudi Arabia's Prince Saud, speaking Vienna where he was discussing opening a religious dialogue center, said Riyadh would hold Tehran accountable.
+Saudi Arabia's Prince Saud, speaking Vienna where he was discussing opening a religious dialogue centre, said Riyadh would hold Tehran accountable.

 "Any action they take against us will have a measured response from Saudi Arabia," he said.
 Asked what actions Saudi Arabia might take, he said: "We have to wait and see."